by Kerry Dexter

 There was a band playing Caribbean rhythms on the walkway right near the memorial.
 There were tourists walking by with their maps and books guiding them along, perhaps to look at the site of the Old Corner Bookstore across the street — in the seventeenth century it was the home of religious dissident Anne Hutchinson and in later years housed the publishing company Ticknor & Fields, the publisher of Henry David Thoreau’s books.
 These days it is home to a fast food restaurant, and skyscrapers rise a around it, a co existence often found in Boston architecture.

 But back to the statue.
 I thought, the first time I saw it, that it was a bit dramatic — melodramatic, even.
 The figures stayed on my mind, though, so on that crisp autumn afternoon I decided to spend a bit of time with them, taking them in and learning about their presence on the street where they live, so to speak.
-The ways in which each of us brings his or her own context to understanding and being reached by an artist’s creativity, and the differing ways people connect with the ideas of art were two of the things that time caused me to reflect upon.
+The ways in which each of us brings his or her own context to understanding and being reached by an artist’s creativity was one thing I wanted to think about while in the presence of these statutes.
+The differing ways people connect with the ideas of art was also something that time spent sitting by the famine memoria caused me to reflect upon.

 I’ve been immersed in Irish music and Irish history all my life, have studied these things and written of them, and spent quite a bit of time in Ireland, and seen a few emigration statues, too, ones of people made both frail and strong by circumstance.
 As I was thinking that afternoon, as I sat with the figures and watched people passing by, I was reminded that art is both distillation of ideas and communication of them.
 More than I had at first realized, Shure had left room for those who pass by these figures, whether they give but a glance or stop to spend time, read the plaques which explain who the figures are and why they are there, or come close and touch them, to bring — and take away — their own understanding of hunger, history, and emigration.